Arthur Mold: Leading bowler

 Mold established himself as one of the leading bowlers in England during 1891.
 According to Wisden Cricketers' Almanack, "The season of 1891 brought him a great increase of reputation, and all through the summer he was uniformly successful."
 In all first-class matches, he took 138 wickets at 12.49 to finish second in the national bowling averages.
 As a result of his good performances in the season, he was chosen as one of the Wisden Cricketers of the Year.
 (Note: The title of "Cricketer of the Year" was not used in the first few years of the award.
 Mold was a "Bowler of the Year", but this is included in the list of "Cricketers of the Year".)
 Lancashire finished as runners-up once again in the County Championship.

 In 1892, Mold's aggregate of wickets fell to 120 at an average of 13.63, but he returned the best bowling figures of his career when he took nine for 29 against Kent.
-He was chosen in a representative match for the first time, (Note: A representative match in cricket means one in which one or both teams are composed of those regarded as representing the best players in a region or group (such as professional cricketers), or one involving national sides.) playing for the North against the South.
+He was chosen in a representative match for the first time, (Note: A representative match in cricket means one in which one or both teams are composed of those regarded as representing the best players in a region or group (such as professional cricketers), or one involving national teams.) playing for the North against the South.
 (Note: This was a match in which a team of players from the northern English counties played against a team selected from the southern counties.)
 During the 1893 season, Mold took 166 wickets at 16.96; at the end of the season, The Times described him as a great bowler and noted that he and Johnny Briggs were Lancashire's only two effective bowlers.
 Between them, the pair took 225 wickets; the other bowlers in combination took 46.
 Once more representing the North during 1893, this time in a match against the touring Australian team, Mold also made his debut in the prestigious Gentlemen v Players match, playing for the professional "Players" and taking nine wickets in the game.
 His performances brought about his international debut; he played for England in all three Test matches against Australia, the only such appearances of his career.
 In the first game, he took three for 44 in Australia's only innings, his best figures of the series, and took four wickets in the other two matches to finish with seven wickets at an average of 33.42.
-It is likely that doubts about the legality of his bowling action prevented him from playing further Test matches, or touring Australia with a representative side.
+It is likely that doubts about the legality of his bowling action prevented him from playing further Test matches, or touring Australia with a representative team.
 However, other factors may have played a part in his subsequent omission, including the emergence of Tom Richardson as a successful fast bowler, and the opinion that Mold's bowling was flattered by the difficult, uneven pitches on which Lancashire played their home games.